hexawyz/Exo/ReadMe.md

 	* DeathAdder V2 Pro (USB, Dongle): Battery Level, RGB lighting, DPI changes.
 	* Mouse Dock Chroma: RGB
 * NVIDIA
+	* All GPUs: Support for the I2C interface to control connected monitors.
-	* GeForce RTX 3090 (Support for same-gen and other GPUs should be straightforward): RGB lighting
+	* GeForce RTX 3090 FE and select other GPUs: RGB lighting
+* Intel
+	* WIP: Should at term be able to expose the I2C interface to control connected monitors, however the IGCL library support is currently very poor and doesn't work on many not-too-old configurations.
 * Gigabyte
 	* IT5702 RGB controller: RGB lighting
 * LG
-	* GP950 Monitor (USB): Standard Monitor control, RGB lighting.
+	* 27GP950 Monitor (USB): Standard Monitor control, RGB lighting.
+	* 27GP950 Monitor (DP/HDMI): Standard Monitor control (if connected through supported GPU)
 * Elgato
 	* SteamDeck XL (Protocol is implemented and mostly tested, but features are not exposed)
 * Other
-	* Generic monitor support (* Currently broken if run in service mode)
+	* Generic monitor support (Currently works only for monitors connected to NVIDIA GPUs)

 # Running Exo